Beginner โฑ 120 min ๐Ÿ“‹ 12 Steps

 ๐ŸŽฏ What You Will Learn

-3. Create and configure a Group Managed Service Account (gMSA) for MDI sensor operations
+4. Create and configure a Group Managed Service Account (gMSA) for sensor operations

-6. Deploy sensors to remaining DCs using PowerShell automation
+7. Deploy sensors to all remaining domain controllers using PowerShell automation

 ๐Ÿ”‘ Why This Matters